The flower that gave rise to the Ibiti logo

 It's simple, delicate and unmistakable.
 A curved line, an organic movement, a light line that carries within it all the power of nature and regeneration.
 This is the Ibiti logo: a design that many people carry on their chests (literally), without always knowing its history.

-The symbol that represents Ibiti was born from the idea of capturing, in a single image, everything that flourishes here: the wild beauty, the simplicity of life in the countryside, the exuberance of the Atlantic Forest, the attention to detail.
-And it was a flower - a native bromeliad, endemic to the region - that inspired everything.
+The symbol representing Ibiti was born from the idea of capturing, in a single image, everything that flourishes here: the wild beauty, the simplicity of life in the countryside, the exuberance of the Atlantic Forest, the attention to detail.
+And it was a flower – a native bromeliad, present in the region – that inspired it all.

 A Billbergia distachiafound in the walls and interior of the forest, was the muse of the artist from Minas Gerais Cacaio Souza.
 At the invitation of the project's founder, Renato MachadoHe walked up and down the trails of Pedra do Gavião, camera in hand, recording the shapes, colors and textures of the bromeliads of Ibitipoca.
 After many photos, studies and experiments, he arrived at the essential line.